Canva Pro review – Is Canva Pro worth it?

 Canva is my go to for all things design.
-Presentations, logos, blog imagery, social posts, even T shirts and sales collateral.
+Presentations, logos, blog imagery, social posts, landing pages, even T shirts and sales collateral.
+Canva is also a cleaver wee photo editor. (super handy if you don’t know how to use photoshop).
 I don’t have a design background but have been in Marketing for tech and startups for a long time and know what looks good and what doesn’t.
 But, I don’t know how to use the fancy software to create anything decent.
 So, a long time ago I signed up for Canva.

 Melanie Perkins is the founder and an absolutely amazing woman.
 She’s built a product and company that is out of this world.
 She figured out a long time ago that design was not rocket science, but was also out of reach for the average bear.
 So, decided to change that.

-Her solution to this problem was a super easy to use design platform that allowed the layperson to create graphics super fast on their own laptops, desktops or phones.
+Her solution to this problem was a super easy to use design platform (Canva has a desktop browser option and a Canva App) that allowed the layperson to create graphics super fast on their own laptops, desktops or phones.